+He’s made many fence posts images in the snow, taken mainly in Japan.
+They are all stunning.
 I’d really need to have one of the Huangshan mountain pictures, perhaps this one with it’s mist and ‘layers’ of mountains:

 And the first ‘Moonrise’ that triggered my interest in capturing the passage of the moon in very very long exposures:

 And something from the French countryside, how about moonlight and lightning?:

 And a Holga image from Paris of a perfectly captured ‘peace symbol’: